TopoInVis-Workshop/2022/_pages/submission.md

 in the manuscript submission deadline on the PCS submission portal, kindly ignore it.
 The time and date specified here on the website are correct.

+## Abstract Submission for Early Career Lightning Talks

+For submission of abstracts for early-career lightning talks, please follow [this link](https://forms.gle/YpkvNcDH1FyusqZX9) to submit the abstract and answer a few questions about yourself.

 # Important Dates

 {::options parse_block_html="true" /}